urieloalves/urieloalves/README.md

 ###

-<p align="left">These are some of the technologies and tools that I am working with and/or learning:</p>
+These are some of the technologies and tools that I am working with and/or learning:

 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/kotlin/kotlin-original.svg" height="40" width="52" alt="kotlin logo"  />